olendorf/github_for_researchers/_slides/welcome.md

 ---

-order: 1
+order: 10

 ---

-## Welcome

-Welcome to Apprentice and the jekyll-reveal.js example presentation.
+## Git And GitHub For Researchers